DavidJCobb/pokeemerald/lu-docs/C language notes.md

-* We are compiling in C89, so variables must be declared before any statements in their containing block.
+* We are compiling in some weird dialect in between C89 and C99, so variables must be declared before any statements in their containing block.
+We can still use `//` comments, though.

 * As of this writing, the version of GCC installed is 11.
 I don't know if this is controlled by the WSL installation process or the pokeemerald project configuration and at this point I'm not willing to risk upgrading it